Mount Washington Transit Tunnel: Background

 The City of Pittsburgh was incorporated in 1816, and the suburbs of the South Hills developed quickly in the late 19th century.
 As development progressed, demand grew for better transport options over Mount Washington, a significant geographical obstacle between the coal-rich South Hills and the city.

 The Pittsburgh and Castle Shannon Railroad began operating through service across Mount Washington in 1874, using two pieces of former coal transport infrastructure.
 Steam-powered commuter trains from Castle Shannon ran through the mountain via the Pittsburgh and Castle Shannon Tunnel, a former coal mine converted to a narrow-gauge railroad tunnel.
 Trains through the tunnel connected passengers to the Pittsburgh and Castle Shannon Plane on Mount Washington's northern face.
 In the early 1890s, the P&CS built the Castle Shannon Incline No. 1 and No. 2 on the respective southern and northern slopes of Mount Washington, removing the need for the narrow, dark, and smoky tunnel.

-Local transport services within Pittsburgh city limits were powered by horses from the 1840s onward, first with horsebuses running on wooden wheels, and later horsecars with steel wheels on steel rails.
+Local transport services within Pittsburgh city limits were powered by horses from the 1840s onward, first with omnibuses running on wooden wheels, and later horsecars with steel wheels on steel rails.
 Cable cars and electric trolleys debuted in the city the late 1880s, causing a revolution in land use and transport policy, but by the end of the 19th century, the inclines on Mount Washington were the best technology for their geography.
 The inclines began the process of integrating the formerly isolated neighborhood of Mount Washington with the rest of the city, and the advent of electric trolley service would continue the process of the expansion of the City of Pittsburgh.

 Less than 20 years after the introduction of the electric trolley, in January 1902, the Pittsburgh Railways Company was formed from the merger of multiple electric trolley and interurban operators.
 The Pittsburgh Railways represented technological advancement in the transport business, a notable contrast with the Pittsburgh and Castle Shannon Railroad.
 The P&CS chose not to electrify its lines, as it was a vertically integrated company which produced high-quality coal from mines it owned.
 It instead chose to continue burning coal to power its steam locomotives and inclines.